Diocese of Cerignola-Ascoli Satriano

 The Diocese of Cerignola-Ascoli Satriano (Dioecesis Ceriniolensis-Asculana Apuliae) is a Latin Church diocese of the Catholic Church in Apulia.
 It has existed under this name since 1986.
 Its bishop has been a suffragan of the Archbishop of Foggia-Bovino since 1979.

 Historically the Diocese of Ascoli Satriano was a suffragan of the Archdiocese of Benevento.
 In 1819, the diocese of Cerignola was established, and one and the same bishop held both dioceses, with the name Diocese of Ascoli Satriano e Cerignola.

 History

 Ascoli

 The town of Ascoli was captured by Norman adventurers in March 1041.
 At the council of Melfi in 1043, William d'Hauteville, called William Iron Arm, became the lord of Ascoli.

 In 969, Ausculum Appulum (now Ascoli Satriano) appears as a city amongst the suffragan sees of Beneventum.
+It is listed as a suffragan of Benevento in the "Rationes decimarum" of 1310.
 A bishop of Ascoli, deposed in 1068 by Pope Alexander II, is sometimes adduced, but he was a bishop of Ascoli Piceno, not Ascoli Satriano.
 The first known bishop of Ascoli, however, is Risando, who consented to a donation to the monastery of Cava in 1107.